 Peak 7158 sits at the head of Colorado Gulch.
 It is one of many ridge humps in this area, albeit a ranked one.
-The shortest ascent route is via the North Ridge from Colorado Gulch Road.
-The easiest ascent route is via the South Ridge from Minnie Moore Gulch Road.
-This area is a patchwork of private and public land, so be careful.
+The shortest ascent route is via the north ridge from Colorado Gulch Road.
+The easiest ascent route is via the south ridge from Minnie Moore Gulch Road.
+This area is a patchwork of private and public land so be careful.
 Consult the BLM Fairfield map to stay out of trouble.
 Contact the Fairfield BLM office for a current access update.
+USGS Bellevue

 North Spur/West Ridge, Class 2+

-From the junction of ID-75 and Bullion Street in downtown Hailey, drive W on Bullion Street.
+From the junction of ID-75 and Bullion Street in downtown Hailey, drive west on Bullion Street.
 It becomes Bullion Road and then Croy Creek Road.
-It bends SW to follow Croy Creek upstream for quite a number of miles.
-From ID-75, drive W on Bullion Street/Bullion Road/Croy Creek Road for 2.7 miles to reach Colorado Gulch road (signed).
+It bends southwest to follow Croy Creek upstream for quite a number of miles.
+From ID-75, drive west on Bullion Street/Bullion Road/Croy Creek Road for 2.7 miles to reach Colorado Gulch Road (signed).

 This is a tedious climb with numerous ups and downs.
 The terrain is a clogged mess of boulders, ridge points, and thick brush.
 Consequently, this ridge scramble takes some time to complete.
-From the pass on Colorado Gulch Road, climb S up the North Spur to reach rocky Point 6935.
-Head E along the West Ridge from here to the summit of Peak 7158.
+From the pass on Colorado Gulch Road, climb south up the north spur to reach rocky Point 6935.
+Head east along the west ridge from here to the summit of Peak 7158.
 The terrain around Point 6935 and the ridge traverse from Point 6935 to Peak 7158 is particularly awful.
 A lot of boulders, thick brush/scrub, ups and downs, and rocky ridge outcrops.
 Very unpleasant stuff.
 But, with perseverance, you can work your way through it to reach the summit of Peak 7158.

-The summit had no cairn, so I built one atop the highest ground boulder.
-Surveyors have been here in the past, as there is a triangulation post laying on the ground and triangulation wiring nearby.
-Peak 7158 has three potential summits: the West Summit (7040+), the Middle Summit (7,159 feet), and the South Summit (7,151 feet).
+The summit had no cairn so I built one atop the highest ground boulder.
+Surveyors have been here in the past as there is a triangulation post laying on the ground and triangulation wiring nearby.
+Peak 7158 has three potential summits: the west summit (7040+), the middle summit (7,159 feet), and the south summit (7,151 feet).
 But reality is a bit puzzling up here.
-The West Summit is MUCH HIGHER than 7040+ as the map contours suggest.
+The West Summit is MUCH HIGHER than 7,040+ feet as the USGS map contours suggest.
 It may even be the actual high point (both visually and by altimeter measurements).

-Same as for the North Spur/West Ridge Route.
+Same as for the north spur/west ridge.
 This is the first leg of a ridge traverse from Peak 7158 to Peak 7174.

-From the summit, follow the ridge SE then S to a 6,821-foot saddle at the head of Minnie Moore Gulch.
-From the saddle, continue southward (with a few wiggles) to reach a second saddle (6,820 feet) after climbing over a few ridge points.
-This saddle is the low point between Peak 7158 and Peak 7174 and concludes the South Ridge descent.
+From the summit, follow the ridge southeast then south to a 6,821-foot saddle at the head of Minnie Moore Gulch.
+From the saddle, continue south (with a few wiggles) to reach a second saddle (6,820 feet) after climbing over a few ridge points.
+This saddle is the low point between Peak 7158 and Peak 7174 and concludes the south ridge descent.
 The terrain from Peak 7158 to this saddle has several ups and downs (bad) but the terrain is open scrub with some minor rocky outcrops (good).
 It goes reasonably quickly.